Sarkar (film series): IIFA Awards

-Ametap sorkar
+Games

+A promotional mobile video game based on the Sarkar Raj was released by Mauj Mobile in 2008.

+Remake

 The Telugu sequel, titled Rowdy, in the backdrop of south Indian factionism, was released on 4 April 2014.
 Rowdy had also received equally positive reviews from critics but was a moderate commercial success, grossing approximately ₹8 crores in its full run.